orbeon/orbeon-forms-doc/configuration/advanced/security.md

 The key trick with CSRF is that the third-party site contains URLs, or is able to control a form submission, that can target Orbeon Forms into performing actions that otherwise would only be possible by the user of Orbeon Forms.

 Based on our understanding of CSRF, the measures above appear to make an XSRF attack difficult.
-The user would need to be able to `POST` Ajax or an HTML form, and to guess a valid UUID and sequence number.
+The user would need to be able to `POST` via Fetch or an HTML form, and to guess a valid UUID and sequence number.
 Even so, in this case only actions that the user of the form could perform would be possible.
 Note that such some actions could be dangerous: for example a "delete" button on the page could do harm.
 However again this would require the attacker to guess a lot about the possible requests first.

 The [Wikipedia page about CSRF][4] confirms that some of the measures above are effective: